A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Discussion

 \subsection{Interpretations Test-by-Test}

-The one-dimensional synthetic function \eqref{eq:synthfunc} exhibits a complex behavior that is captured by our stationarity analysis through the clustering of the length scale versus signal variance and the characteristics observed in the violin plots.
-The clustering patterns reveal a multifaceted behavior, with different regions of the data exhibiting distinct statistical properties.
-The linear correlation within one cluster (lower-left, scatter plot, Figure \ref{fig:syntheticData}) and the dispersion in the other cluster captures the interplay between the sinusoidal and quadratic components of the function.
+The one-dimensional synthetic test function \eqref{eq:synthfunc} exhibits a complex behavior that is captured by our stationarity analysis through a broad distribution in the length scale and signal variance.
+The scattering patterns reveal a multifaceted behavior, with different regions of the data exhibiting distinct statistical properties.
+The linear correlation within one cluster (left, scatter plot, Figure \ref{fig:syntheticData}) and the dispersion in the other cluster captures the interplay between the sinusoidal and quadratic components of the function.
 The linear cluster indicates a linear correlation between these two hyperparameters within a specific region of input data.
 This pattern may correspond to the sinusoidal components of the function, where local oscillations exhibit a consistent relationship between the length scale and signal variance.
 The additional dispersed points in the scatter plot likely correspond to the regions influenced by the quadratic term in the function, where the statistical properties vary, leading to a broader distribution of the hyperparameters.
-The bimodal distributions observed in the violin plots for both the length scale and signal variance further corroborate the non-stationarity.
-These distributions reflect the complexity of the signal, with different modes corresponding to different patterns within the data.
-The primary modes near zero may correspond to the high-frequency components of the sinusoidal terms, while the secondary mode captures the broader trend introduced by the quadratic term.
-The signal variance violin plot's very weak bimodal pattern with a larger variance spread compared to the length scale violin plot reflects the varying magnitude and complexity of the signal.
-The larger spread in the signal variance captures the diverse behaviors within the synthetic function, including both oscillatory and quadratic patterns.
+The bimodal distributions observed in the violin plot for the length scale further corroborate the non-stationarity.
 The results provide insights into the intricate interplay between the sinusoidal and quadratic components of the function.
-The analysis underscores the algorithm's robustness and sensitivity in measuring non-stationarity across complex data structures, demonstrating its potential as a valuable tool for understanding diverse and multifaceted latent functions.
-Due to the strong non-stationarity in the data, non-stationary kernels performed extremely well in this case.
+Due to the strong non-stationarity in the data, non-stationary kernels performed well for this test function.
 Due to the low dimensionality, the number of hyperparameters is low in all cases, leading to robust training.
 It is in our opinion safe to conclude, that in one-dimensional cases, with moderate dataset sizes, and suspected non-stationarity in the data, non-stationary kernels are to be preferred.
 Both our parametric and deep non-stationary kernels performed well with a slight edge in accuracy for the parametric kernel (see Figure \ref{fig:1dsynth}).
 Our two tested deep GP setups (Figures \ref{fig:1dsynth} and \ref{fig:gpfluxdgp}) were not competitive given our reasonable-constraint effort, which in this case, was in the order of days.